22 Oct Blood Magic

 “Open the door!
 Boy, are you in there?”

 I crawled across the ground to unlock the door.
 More pounding, louder and more desperate than ever.

 Out of the corner of my eye, I saw Sid flinching at each resounding crash.

 The instant I fully turned away from it to unlock the door, I heard Elisa scream.

-I pounded back the lock and the enormous pressure on the other side made the door spring like a trap.
+I pounded upon the lock and the enormous pressure on the other side made the door spring like a trap.
 The man was roaring, but it was too late.

-Elisa’s stomach had been savagely opened.
-Sid loomed over her, digging through her stomach as though searching for something.
-When it turned to face Mr. William’s onslaught, it was shoveling a bloody clump into its mouth.
+Elisa had been savagely disemboweled.
+Sid loomed over her, digging through the contents of her stomach as though searching for something.
+When it turned to face Mr. William’s onslaught, it was shoveling a bloody, glutinous clump into its mouth.

-Mr. Williams knelt above his daughter, clutching her soaked body to his chest.
+Mr. Williams knelt over his daughter, clutching her viscera-soaked body to his chest.

-“I could have shaped it,” I said.
+“I could have stopped it,” I sobbed.
 “I could have told it not to hurt anyone.
 I’m so sorry.”

 “We need to get out of the house,” he said.